 Importantly, the Australian company promises that all its electric car charging sites feature 24-hour access, lighting and security.

-Evie Networks (under parent Fast Cities Australia) is backed by the St Baker Energy Innovation Fund and ARENA.
-It partners with companies including fuel giants Ampol, Puma Energy and Viva Energy (retailer of Shell-branded Coles Express), fast food chains like McDonald’s and Hungry Jacks, AMP Capital centres, and local councils to install its chargers near convenient amenities.
+Evie Networks (under parent Fast Cities Australia) partners with companies including fuel giants Ampol, Puma Energy and Viva Energy (Shell Coles Express), fast food chains like McDonald’s, Hungry Jacks and Red Rooster, AMP Capital shopping centres, and local councils to install its chargers near amenities.

-Available exclusively for Tesla electric models only, the Tesla Supercharging network – which connects along the coast of all Australian states except Northern Territory – is often mooted as a key selling point to buy into the brand.
-We’ve detailed whether this holds true in Australia here.
+The network connects along the coast of all Australian states except Northern Territory and is often mooted as a key selling point to buy a Tesla EV.

-Charging fees depend on the location, with some busy ‘high-use’ hubs limiting top-ups to 80 per cent battery capacity.
-The American carmaker also enforces ‘idling fees’ if the charging session has stopped but the vehicle is still plugged-in at $0.50 per minute or $1.00 per minute if the site is fully occupied.
+Some busy ‘high-use’ hubs limit top-ups to 80 per cent battery capacity and the company also enforces ‘idling fees’ if the charging session has stopped for more than five minutes – but the vehicle is still plugged-in – at $0.50 per minute if the site is at 50 per cent capacity or more, or $1.00 per minute if fully occupied.

 There's anywhere between three to 10 stalls at each Supercharging location – which is proportionate to Tesla's strong popularity in Australia.

-The tesla chagring network is composed of its own 120kW 'V2' and 250kW 'V3' Superchargers.
-Both contain CCS plugs, but the former also offers the proprietary Tesla Connector for older Model S sedan and Model X SUVs.
+The Tesla charging network is composed of its own 120kW 'V2' and 250kW 'V3' Superchargers.
+Both contain CCS plugs, but the former also offers the proprietary Tesla Connector for older Model S liftback and Model X SUVs.

 📌 No. of locations: ~5+